Categorías

 For this trip to the Amazon, the main thing is to take a camera with long lenses, Binoculars to observe these unique creatures up close, A flashlight with a scope and batteries, A protective bag against the unit, a cantinflora to carry water and some shoes. of Trek.
 We recommend you to take these things for a good expedition in the Amazon.

-Table of contents of Some Species studied in the Amazon Peru.
+Table of contents of Some Species studied in the Amazon Travel -Field Guide

 mammals